 I floss every day… or just once before the appointment.

 The dentist can take one look at your gums and know if you regularly floss.
 If your gums are sensitive to flossing by bleeding, the dentist knows it is not a part of your daily routine.
 In addition, bad breath and plaque buildup can signify the absence of flossing.
 So, yes, your dentist can tell if you only floss just before your dental exam and cleaning.
+Check out our Complete Guide to Cavity Prevention for All Ages, which discusses how consistent flossing plays a critical role in oral health.

 I don’t brush my teeth every day.

 Daily brushing results in a shiny smile that is not overwhelmed by plaque buildup in the hard-to-reach areas.
 If you do not brush your teeth daily, you will likely have tooth decay.
-In addition, your gums will show signs of gum disease
+In addition, your gums will show signs of gum disease.

 I bite my nails.